baandab/hamachi/README.md

 ## Purpose

-To create a means of launching a Hamachi VPN client for hub / spoke configurations in a NAS or other environment that does not meet first-class support requirements for Hamachi on Linux but does have:
+To run Hamachi VPN client for hub / spoke configurations in a NAS or other environment

-* Support for tunnels
-* Support for Docker

 ## Hamachi Release Version